ZhongQiyu/blink-detector/README.md

 1. Synchronization: (J by 2.1.24)
 - Synchronize the Environment Variables on the Windows (VM) as a .txt or .json file to run the program.
 - In the working directory that you have on your computer, upload the dependencies of Python and C++ libraries in a folder as requirements.txt.
 - At each update, use Git to make pull requests for your forked repository with mine.
+Refer to [`Git Hello World`](https://docs.github.com/en/get-started/quickstart/hello-world).
 A will be making his requests based on `pauseForSight` too.

 2. Implementation: (A and J by 2.1.24)
 - Add hardware support on MediaPipe and pynput with the virtual camera on Allen's machine.
 (A by 1.30.24)